 Public Archaeology Lab

-In the lab or in the field, having the opportunity to apply your skills in real world situations is incredibly beneficial in preparing for a career in archaeology.
-The Public Archaeology Lab provides opportunities for our students to get out and get dirty!
-Whether it’s conducting a Sunday afternoon field survey, working on weekend excavation project, taking a trip to an excavation site to volunteer for a day, or signing up for our Summer Archaeology Field School, we provide our students with opportunities to gain experience – honing skills and building that resume!
+The Public Archaeology Lab provides many opportunities for our students to get out and get dirty!
+Whether it’s conducting a Sunday afternoon field survey, working on weekend excavation project, visiting other regional archaeological sites and museums, or doing our intensive Summer Archaeology Field School, we provide you with opportunities to gain experience – honing skills and building that resume.

 Come See Us

 Students and community members (we are a public lab) are invited to stop by to learn how to get involved.
-Pop in to see what fascinating materials we’re working on currently.
+Come see what we’re working on.
 We’ll be happy to show you through our space and explain the work of the archaeologist, both in the lab and in the field.
 We also offer group visits for your class or organization.
-The Washington College Public Archaeology Laboratory maintains flexible hours of operation – feel free to call ahead (410-810-7164) to make sure we’re home.
+The Washington College Public Archaeology Laboratory maintains flexible hours of operation – call ahead (410-810-7164) to make sure we’re home and not out digging!